 Pathways provides out-patient services to over 1000 clients each year and the need continues to grow.
 In order to meet the increasing demand we have been innovative in developing services based on client feedback.
 The move to provide more out-patient treatment reduces the need for people to leave their community, home and family to deal with substance use issues.
 This has kept families together.

-Pathways offers several outpatient services including individual counselling, men’s and women’s groups, and services for people whose lives are being affected by someone else’s use.
-As a proponent of harm reduction Pathways hosts an Opioid Agonist Therapy clinic and also provides training and distribution of naloxone and take home drug testing kits.
+Pathways offers several outpatient services including individual counselling, men’s and women’s groups, NEW online courses, education sessions and services for people whose lives are being affected by someone else’s use.
+As a proponent of harm reduction Pathways provides training and distribution of naloxone and take home drug testing kits.

-Along with government funding Pathways looks to individuals and organizations for donations and grants to offer additional services to our clients.
+Pathways looks to individuals and organizations for donations and grants to offer additional services to our clients.
+Pathways operates under a fee-for-service model.